Hundreds of Afghan polling centres open for second day of voting | AFP - This kiji is

 The militant group on Saturday claimed it carried out more than 400 attacks on the "fake election".

-Official observers described disorder and chaos at polling centres where election workers did not know how to use biometric devices that the IEC has said are required for votes to be counted.
+Official observers described disorder and chaos at polling centres where election workers did not know how to use biometric devices that the IEC had rolled out at the eleventh hour and said were required for votes to be counted.

 Many voters who had registered their names months ago were not on the roll, and the Taliban commandeered some polling centres and refused to let people cast their ballots.